reinhart1010/nix/docs/en/windows/choco-install.md

 Install one or more packages with Chocolatey.
 More information: <https://chocolatey.org/docs/commands-install>.

-- Install one or more space-separated packages:
+- Install one or more packages:

 `choco install `<span class="tldr-var badge badge-pill bg-dark-lm bg-white-dm text-white-lm text-dark-dm font-weight-bold">package1 package2 ...</span>